Ensembl/ensembl-dauphin-style-compiler/peregrine-data/src/hotspots/hotspots.md

 ## Types

-* A `Hotspot` is a zmenu or otehr hotspot in abstract, independent of its co-ordinates.
+* A `Hotspot` is a zmenu or other hotspot in abstract, independent of its co-ordinates.

-* A `HotspotUnscaledEntryDetails` is